We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 True-Mass 1200 features a 4-to-1 ratio of carbohydrates to protein and also contains healthy fats.
 Key ingredients in the chocolate flavor include whey protein concentrate, calcium caseinate, and egg albumin.

-There is 12 g of naturally occurring BCAAs per serving along with MCT powder to complete its nutritional value.
+There are 12 g of naturally occurring BCAAs per serving, along with medium-chain triglyceride (MCT) powder, to complete its nutritional value.

 It uses a wide range of protein sources and primarily rolled oats for carbs.